dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

 Get started with Blazor:

-1. Install the latest [.NET Core 3.0 Preview SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) release.
+1. Install the latest [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) release.

 1. Install the Blazor templates by running the following command in a command shell: